lianchye/mapcell/README.md

 #### Environment Notes

 Main requirement for running the R notebook examples is installation of [keras]( https://github.com/rstudio/keras) library for R. The given examples have been tested to run on a 16 core linux server with 32gb ram where 10 000 cells are annotated in 20 seconds.
-Higher RAM and better hardware such as availability of GPU will result in performance.
+Higher RAM and better hardware such as availability of GPU will result in better performance.
 However, the models are intentionally made small so as to be able to run fast without GPUs.

 ## Citations